Followers

 that of our families depend."

-Washington was well aware of all this but Nicola's second theme stunned and angered him.
-Nicola stated bluntly that, unlike many of his American contemporaries, he was not a “violent admirer of a republican form of government,” Nicola went on to discuss the histories of such earlier republics as Venice, Genoa, and Holland.
-The reasons why “their lustre” had “been of short duration.”
-This applied, in Nicola’s estimation, to the United States as well.
-None of them had been able to govern themselves efficiently.
-In the case of the Continental Congress, Nicola asked, has “it not evidently appeared that during the course of this war we have never been able to draw forth all the internal resources we are possessed of, and oppose or attack the enemy with our real vigour?”
+Washington was well aware of all this, but Nicola's second theme stunned and angered him.
+Nicola stated bluntly that, unlike many of his American contemporaries, he was not a “violent admirer of a republican form of government.”
+He then discussed the histories of earlier republics like Venice, Genoa, and Holland, explaining why “their lustre” had “been of short duration.”
+This, in Nicola’s view, also applied to the United States.
+None of these had been able to govern themselves effectively.
+Regarding the Continental Congress, Nicola asked, “has it not evidently appeared that during the course of this war we have never been able to draw forth all the internal resources we are possessed of, and oppose or attack the enemy with our real vigour?”

 Mount Guillian - near Fishkill